rackerlabs/docs-dedicated-load-balancer-v3/load-balancer/api-docs/f5-api-reference/f5-load-balancer.rst

 Enable node after maintenance
 -----------------------------

-This setting allows the Node (all services on an IP address) to accept new connections.
+This setting allows the node (all services on an IP address) to accept new connections.
 Use this feature to enable a node after a maintenance.

 ::

-    PUT /nodes/{node_ID}
+    PUT /nodes/{nodeId}

 Request body
 ^^^^^^^^^^^^